 Holly Dunn Recalls Sadness of Losing Opry Membership

-Holly insists that she has no second thoughts about retiring from music.
-She currently lives in the southwest, near her mother who is also an artist.
+Dunn insists that she has no second thoughts about retiring from music.
+She currently lives in the Southwest, near her mother, who is also an artist.